 Basically get your moped and drive.
 Drive anywhere and everywhere.
 Look for unique points on google maps and you’ll probably find new temples or brilliant views.
 You can also use your moped to take day trips out of Jodhpur if you are staying for longer than 2 nights.
 We discuss some great day trips at the bottom of this post.

 If you arrive in Jodhpur via bus, then you’ll probably drive through the “high street” to get to your accommodation.
 The reason I call it a high street is that it’s literally a long strip of shops that include designer shops and market style shops.
+Perfect for picking up a few forgotten items from your India packing list.
 So if you do feel like doing some upmarket shopping then this is the place to do it.
 The whole area is quite modern and has a European vibe to it.

 You could easily spread this further than 2 days and turn it into a Jodhpur 3-day itinerary, but if you are just in Jodhpur for 2 days then these are all possible to see.
 (It will just be busy)